mcpower/beatmaplinker/README.md

 * Python 3 for the script
 * Modules `praw` and `requests` for using the reddit and osu!
 APIs respectively.

+# Configuration

-Copy `config_example.ini` to `config.ini`, `template_extras_example.ini` to `template_extras.ini` edit to your needs, and run the bot.
+Copy `config_example.ini` to `config.ini` and edit to your needs.
+Any option found in `config_default.ini` can be overridden in `config.ini`.

+The only option not found in both the example and default configurations is `sep` under the `template` section.
+This defines the separator between the maps in a comment, which defaults to two new lines.

-The values used in the map and mapset templates are taken from the [JSON response](https://github.com/peppy/osu-api/wiki#response) of the osu!
-API, with a few slight changes for formatting.
+The map and mapset templates are `str.format`ted with the [JSON response](https://github.com/peppy/osu-api/wiki#response) from the osu!
+API.
+Some various replacements have been made:

+* `difficultyrating` (star difficulty) has been converted into a float
+* `hit_length` and `total_length` (length of beatmap) has been converted into a string in the form mm:ss
+* all places where a Markdown character may appear are escaped

+You can define your own replacements for things such as `mode` and `approved` with `replacements.ini`.
+An example is provided in `replacement_defaults.ini` which is used in the default configuration.
+Note that these are also `str.format`ted with the osu!
+API JSON response, like in the replacement `ar_display`.

 # Default formatting